iiasa/message_ix/doc/source/reporting.rst

 4. Use :meth:`get() <ixmp.reporting.Reporter.get>` to retrieve the
    results (or trigger the effects) of one or more computations.

-.. note:: :class:`Reporter <message_ix.reporting.Reporter>` stores defined
-   computations, but these **are not executed** until :meth:`get()
-   <ixmp.reporting.Reporter.get>` is called—or the results of one
-   computation are required by another.
-This allows the Reporter to skip unneeded (and potentially slow) computations.
-A Reporter may contain thousands of model quantities and derived quantities, but only be used for one (or a few) calls to :meth:`get() <ixmp.reporting.Reporter.get>`.

 >>> from ixmp import Platform
 >>> from message_ix import Scenario, Reporter
 >>>